Deep Learning of Fermion Sign Fluctuations: Discussion

 We have demonstrated a family of methods for alleviating the fermion sign problem, by building a representation of the phase fluctuations in the Boltzmann factor.
 This representation can be an approximate analytical expression (Section~\ref{sec:analytic}) or a neural network trained via gradient descent (Section~\ref{sec:learning}).
 In practice, at least with the specific methods used in this paper applied to the Thirring model, this method is outperformed by previously studied contour deformation-based methods~\cite{Alexandru:2018fqp,Alexandru:2018ddf}.
 The two methods can be combined, yielding a higher average phase than either alone can achieve (Section~\ref{sec:deformations}); however, this imposes a large cost for a relatively small benefit (compared to contour deformations alone).

 The machine learning-based method used in this paper comprises a search for a specific object---termed a subtraction---which can be proven to exist.
 This contrasts sharply with the situation respecting contour deformations, where contour deformations completely solving the sign problem likely do not exist for many models (but establishing this fact rigorously is difficult even for simple models).
+A notable computational advantage of the method we propose compared to the contour deformation methods is that our method needs no computation of a Jacobian determinant --- the Boltzmann factor is modified to alleviate the sign problem without performing a change of variables.

 It is also worth noting that the idea of modifying a Boltzmann factor by a subtraction assumes nothing about the structure of the space of field configurations.
 In particular, contour deformations cannot easily be applied to models with discrete field values, since there is no natural complex structure on (an extension of) field space.
 By contrast, finite differences can be defined on a discrete space of field configurations, and the discrete equivalent of the divergence theorem allows the methods of this paper to be applied.
 The task of demonstrating this, we leave to future work.